open-cx/open-cx/docs/templates/Development-Report.md

 ---
 ## Elevator Pitch
-Draft a small text to help you quickly introduce and describe your product in a short time and a few words, a technique usually known as elevator pitch.
+Draft a small text to help you quickly introduce and describe your product in a short time and a few words (~800 characters), a technique usually known as elevator pitch.

 Take a look at the following links to learn some techniques:
 * [Crafting an Elevator Pitch](https://www.mindtools.com/pages/article/elevator-pitch.htm)